 3. Simple Foods Score A Touchdown

 People show up for Super Bowl parties ready to eat.
 However, they don’t expect an elaborate spread, fancy dip, and Champagne.
-Hot dogs, hamburgers, potato chips, and fresh homemade salsa are all cheap, yet delicious ways to feed your friends.
+Hot dogs, hamburgers, potato chips, pulled pork in crock pot, award winning chili, and fresh homemade salsa are all cheap, yet delicious ways to feed your friends.
 Buy in bulk or tell your guests to bring a dish to pass and you’ll be off the hook.

 4. Beverages: Choose Wisely